Couple discusses genetic disorders and infertility | RSCNJ | Eatontown, NJ

 During fertilization, each parent contributes one chromosome of each pair to the embryo, producing a normal male (46,XY) or a normal female (46,XX).

 Chromosomal abnormalities – variations from the normal male or normal female structure – may be either numerical or structural.
-The most common type of abnormality is known as aneuploidy, an abnormal number of chromosomes due to an extra or missing chromosome.
+The most common type of abnormality is known as aneuploidy, which is an abnormal number of chromosomes due to an extra or missing chromosome.

 If either the father’s sperm or the mother’s egg harbors a gene mutation, a resulting embryo might carry a genetic disorder.